You are viewing this course for September start 2024

-The department offers a one year Mphil or a full PhD in Fine Art or Art History.
+The School of Art offers a one-year Mphil or a three-year PhD in Fine Art or Art History.

 The teaching of art at Aberystwyth is now in its 90th year and our splendidly restored Edwardian building celebrates its centenary.
 The School is well equipped with large studios, print workshops, darkrooms, lecture theatres, seminar rooms, a MacSuite, galleries, archive room and Museum.